seatable/seatable-api-php/docs/Base/Api/RowsApi.md

 Query SeaTable with SQL

 SeaTable offers a SQL like interface that supports `SELECT`, `INSERT`, `UPDATE` and `DELETE` statements.
 If you are familiar with SQL, you will have no difficulties to use this endpoint because typical SQL-statements are supported.
 This endpoint is the **most powerful** one that SeaTable can offer and it does not differentiate between the two SeaTable backend (normal and big data).
 Also the metadata of the table is returned.   > 📘 `INSERT` and big data >  > New rows (INSERT statement) are always added to the **big data backend**.
 An error message will be returned, if the big data backend is not activated for the target base.
 The complete [SQL Reference](https://developer.seatable.io/scripts/sql/reference/) can be found documentation in the developer manual.
-Here are some example requests for a fictitious table *Family* with the columns *name*, *age* and *birthday*:  - `SELECT * FROM Family LIMIT 3` - `SELECT name, age, birthday FROM Family` - `SELECT name, age FROM Family ORDER BY name` - `INSERT INTO Family (Name,Age) VALUES ('Name', 23)`  > 🚧 Max return limit > > The request returns a maximum of 10 000 rows, even if you specify a higher limit in your SQL-statement.
+Here are some example requests for a fictitious table *Family* with the columns *name*, *age* and *birthday*:  - `SELECT * FROM Family LIMIT 3` - `SELECT name, age, birthday FROM Family` - `SELECT name, age FROM Family ORDER BY name` - `INSERT INTO Family (Name,Age) VALUES ('Name', 23)` - `SELECT * FROM Family WHERE Name=?
+AND Age=?`  SELECT does not support column keys.
+You can only limit the output by column names.  > 📘 Avoid SQL injection >  > If you use `?` in your SQL-statement, you have to provide values to replace the placeholders with parameters.
+This protects against SQL injections.   > 🚧 Max return limit > > The request returns a maximum of 10 000 rows, even if you specify a higher limit in your SQL-statement.

 ### Example